yash3497/website/README.md

 or formulate a pull request.
 Note that most pages will come with an edit link in the bottom right corner.

-## Testing/developing the website on your local machine
+## Testing/developing the website on your computer

 In order to download the website clone the repository with `git clone git@github.com:CindyJS/website.git`